UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Terms_and_Conditions.md

 - On clusters where home is backed up, backups are retained for 15 days.
 - On the ACFS, backups are retained for 30 days minimum.

+### Filesystem retirement

+When filesystems or clusters are retired, they will eventually be decommissioned and we will not retain the data left on them.
+Barring unforeseen circumstances, you will receive three months' notice before this happens.

 ## Acknowledgement in Works